Eikonix/nz-exports-analysis-bigquery/README.md

   total_fob_for_country DESC
 LIMIT 10;
 ```
+Key Findings:
+The top 10 export destinations for New Zealand in 2024 were:

 ## Identifying Top Export Commodities:** The following query was executed to identify the top 10 export commodities by FOB value.